Universal-Prototype Enhancing for Few-Shot Object Detection: FSOD with Universal Prototypes

 where $k=1, \cdots, n$. $W_{c} \in \mathbb{R}^{3 \times 3 \times m \times D}$ and $b_{c} \in \mathbb{R}^{D}$ are convolutional parameters. $a_{i} \in \mathbb{R}^{1 \times m}$ is the $i$-th conditional prototype of $\mathcal{A}$. $O \in \mathbb{R}^{n \times D \times m}$ indicates the output descriptors.
 Finally, we take the concatenated result of $P$ and $O$ as the input of the classifier.

-where $O_{r} \in \mathbb{R}^{n \times Dm}$ is the reshaped result of $O$.
+where $O_{r} \in \mathbb{R}^{n \times Dm}$ is the reshaped result of $O$. ${\rm Clf}$ denotes the classifier.
 Meanwhile, $W_{r} \in \mathbb{R}^{Dm \times 2m}$ and $b_{r} \in \mathbb{R}^{2m}$ are parameters of the fully-connected layer. $\Psi_{c}$ consists of two fully-connected layers and outputs a matrix with the dimension $n \times 2m$.
 Finally, $y$ is the predicted probability.
-In the experiment, we find employing the descriptors $O$ that are generated based on the conditional prototypes could improve the performance of FSOD, which demonstrates the effectiveness of conditional prototypes.
+In the experiment, we find employing the descriptors $O$ generated based on the conditional prototypes improves the performance of FSOD, which shows the effectiveness of conditional prototypes.